 However, if you are going to use the scope to view objects that move quickly, or if you are going to use the scope while moving yourself, a 60 Hertz refresh rate will deliver you a far clearer result.

 Zoom allows you to magnify a distant object or target while viewing it through a thermal scope.
-A digital zoom accomplishes this by making use of software and related technologies.
+A digital zoom accomplishes this by making use of software.

 It works fine when you are zooming in at an object located close by but if you zoom in on a distant object using a digital zoom, the resulting image may have a significantly lower resolution.

 An optical zoom, on the other hand, makes use of a lens in magnifying a distant object and is able to retain most of the quality of the original view.
 As a result, magnification using an optical zoom delivers a crisper image.